 Tickets and visitor tips

-Tours usually run on several days in the week, with an English-language tour available.
-Book your tour ticket direct from the box office or at the Musikverein website.
+At the time of writing, tours run on several days in the week, with an English-language tour available.
+Book your ticket direct from the box office or at the Musikverein website.
 For the record, my tour lasted about 35 minutes.

 How to get to the Musikverein